Victims in shooting near Liberty Park were set up, shot, robbed in 'drug deal gone wrong,' court documents say

 Rowell died from gunshot wounds of the head and torso, according to the Spokane County Medical Examiner's Office.
 Rowell died at the scene, documents said.

-Police arrested Hagen F. Charbonneau, 18; Gavin M. McGregor, 21; Sapphire B. Jespersen, 20; and Leland Westerlund, 16, who is being charged as an adult.
+Police arrested Hagen F. Charbonneau, 18; Gavin M. McGregor, 21; Sapphire B. Jespersen, 20; and Leland Westerland, 16, who is being charged as an adult.

 One of the victims, whose femur was shattered, told an officer at the hospital he drove Rowell and the other victim in his light blue Honda Odyssey minivan to Seventh Avenue to sell about $600 in cannabis oil.
 He said he did not know who was purchasing the drugs.